thequeenofclubs/thequeenofclubs/README.md

 # Gabe's GitHub Profile
 #### Hey!
 Welcome to my GitHub profile.
-Here, you'll find some of my projects and, of course, my Minecraft Server website.
+Here, you'll find some of my projects, as well as the source code for some of the websites I run.
 Keep reading to find out more about me.

 ## Introduction
 I'm a [photographer](https://instagram.com/gabesphotos__), aspiring app developer, and [music producer](https://soundcloud.com/vanadiumtracks), to name a few.
 I've built two hackintoshes (the code for some of which can be found in the my repos), plus I love gaming.
 I'm from Mississauga, Ontario, Canada and I'm a Computer Engineering student at York University.
 See more [here.](#education)